 At Menninger, we recognize it can be very stressful to have a loved one experiencing psychiatric illness and not know how to help.

 about diagnoses and treatment options and help them understand how to support their loved ones.
-Regularly scheduled family meetings are often a vital component of treatment.
+Family meetings with the patient's social worker are regularly scheduled throughout a patient's stay on PIC and are a vital component of treatment, often helping the treatment team tackle the social aspect of treatment resistance.

 In addition, we encourage family members to participate in both a Family Orientation session and a Family Education Day soon after their loved one admits so that they can learn about the evidence-based practices we use and what to expect from the treatment process.